snkashis/android-docs/src/pages/navigation/overview/milestones.md

 ---
 title: "Milestones"
-description: "Mapbox Android Navigation SDK milestones"
+description: "Trusted documentation about milestones within the Mapbox Navigation SDK for Android.
+Know when to instruct your users and/or when to hide or show custom UI."
 sideNavSections:
   - title: "Default Milestones"
   - title: "Milestone event listener"